huimalinda/HUIMA/index.md

 Bachelor of Science in Mathematics and Applied Mathematics

 ### Professional Experience
-**Massachusetts General Hospital Boston, MA**
+**Massachusetts General Hospital, Boston, MA**

-Boston Bioinformatics intern
+Bioinformatics intern

 _May 2020 - December 2020_
 - Filtered and processed large-scale single-cell genomics data on cloud-native platform (Terra) or using command line tool.